 Arcadia has often been referred to in popular culture as an unobtainable utopian vision.
 A fictional land that is depicted as fertile and bountiful of Edenic proportions.
 Held aloft by artists, poets and playwrights as a vision of purity and perfection.
 Now, tragically corrupted and lost somehow, it remains lodged in our collective psyche as a touchstone.
-In this, his […]
+In this, his first monograph, Ian Howorth looks to use this existing cultural framework to explore his personal connections to his own utopian ideal of ‘home’.
+Having moved home many times as a child before finally settling in Britain, his relationship with this […]

 This article is reserved for subscribed members only.
 If you are already a member, you can log in here below.